lucee/lucee-docs/docs/03.reference/01.functions/querynew/_arguments/data.md

-data to populate the new Query, a array of arrays or a array of structs.
+data to populate the new Query, an array of arrays or an array of structs.

 Example usage:
 queryNew("name,age","varchar,numeric",[["Susi",20],["Urs",24]]);